 Any new device waiting to be added to a network within your data center should be quickly discovered, accurately identified, and its relationship and interdependencies understood.
 An inventory of various components connected to your data center infrastructure should be maintained for easier asset tracking.

 Monitoring the performance of the data center components is a crucial activity for any data center manager.
-The various parameters of your network devices such as availability, CPU utilization, disc utilization, memory consumption, etc. should be accurately monitored for enhanced data center infrastructure management services.
+The various parameters of your network devices such as availability, CPU utilization, disc utilization, memory consumption, etc. should be accurately monitored for enhanced DCIM services.

 Data centers (such as colocation data centers) contain and manage the IT infrastructure of a large number of clients, making them viable targets for cyberattacks.
-To combat this, the facility should have a robust security system in place 24x7 or risk a breach.
+To combat this, the DCIM solution should have a robust security system in place 24x7 or risk a breach.

 Threats can also occur in the form of misconfigurations resulting from human error, attacks from rogue devices, unauthorized access of data center elements, etc.

 IT admins nowadays over-provision resources to avoid downtime, which can result in resources being wasted and the under-utilization of infrastructure components.
 More importance should be given to capacity planning, which begins with identifying all the under-utilized or idle resources.
-By shutting down or diverting the load to these resources, you can save on energy, cooling, and space occupied.
+By shutting down or diverting the load to these resources with the help of the DCIM tool, you can save on energy, cooling, and space occupied.

 Data centers contain finite space, and to make the most out of it, a careful plan is needed to better provision resources for maximum utilization of floor space and rack density.